Triangle Calculator

 Triangles are polygons with three sides and three interior angles between them.
 There are several types of triangles, including isosceles, equilateral, scalene, obtuse, acute, and right triangles.

-Using special rules such as the Pythagorean theorem, Law of Sines, and Law of Cosines, it’s possible to calculate any angle or side of a triangle if you know the length of at least one side and two remaining side lengths of angles.
+Using special rules such as the Pythagorean theorem, Law of Sines, and Law of Cosines, it’s possible to calculate any angle or side of a triangle if you know the length of at least one side and two remaining side lengths or angles.

 How to Use the Pythagorean Theorem